zarecor60/nixpkgs/doc/languages-frameworks/haskell.section.md

 dependencies.
 Defaults to `lib.id`.

 `doBenchmark`
-: This is a shortcut for setting `doBenchmark` via `genericBuilderArgsModifier`.
+: This is a shortcut for enabling `doBenchmark` via `genericBuilderArgsModifier`.
 Setting it to `true` will cause the development environment to include all benchmark dependencies which would be excluded by default.
 Defaults to `false`.